Cornwall Glass’ Mark Norcliffe gazes into his crystal ball to predict the key trends in IGU supply for 2022.

 There are options.
 For example, Cornwall Glass added Planitherm One T to our Saint Gobain offer last year.
 It uses a unique combination of metal oxide layers to achieve a far lower centre pane U-value, across multiple material types of as little as 1.0W/m2K (16mm, 90% argon-filled cavity).
 That’s a major benefit to anyone fitting aluminium and steel frames, particularly those going into new build, where energy efficiency is critical to specification.

 Glass is being used as a main structural element of the building envelope and on an increasing scale.
-The floor to ceiling installations which have dominated high rise designs for decades, haveman in crane with glass now migrated into high-end – and increasingly, mainstream – residential applications.
+The floor to ceiling installations which have dominated high rise designs for decades, have now migrated into high-end – and increasingly, mainstream – residential applications.
 This includes larger sliding door systems.

 Our Bystronic IGU line is capable of handling units of up to 2.7m X 5m, so as a business we have capacity to manufacture some of the largest IGUs and can certainly handle anything that the domestic market is likely to send in our direction, as well as light commercial applications.